-The majority of our insurance written is for loans sold to Fannie Mae and Freddie Mac.
-The business practices of the GSEs affect the entire relationship between them and mortgage insurers and include:
+Substantially all of our insurance written is for loans sold to Fannie Mae and Freddie Mac.
+The business practices of the GSEs affect the entire relationship between them, lenders and mortgage insurers and include:

-- the level of private mortgage insurance coverage, subject to the limitations of the GSEs' charters (which may be changed by federal legislation) when private mortgage insurance is used as the required credit enhancement on low down payment mortgages, - the amount of loan level delivery fees (which result in higher costs to borrowers) that the GSEs assess on loans that require mortgage insurance, - whether the GSEs influence the mortgage lender's selection of the mortgage insurer providing coverage and, if so, any transactions that are related to that selection, - the underwriting standards that determine what loans are eligible for purchase by the GSEs, which can affect the quality of the risk insured by the mortgage insurer and the availability of mortgage loans, - the terms on which mortgage insurance coverage can be canceled before reaching the cancellation thresholds established by law, and - the programs established by the GSEs intended to avoid or mitigate loss on insured mortgages and the circumstances in which mortgage servicers must implement such programs.
+- the level of private mortgage insurance coverage, subject to the limitations of the GSEs' charters (which may be changed by federal legislation), when private mortgage insurance is used as the required credit enhancement on low down payment mortgages, - the amount of loan level delivery fees (which result in higher costs to borrowers) that the GSEs assess on loans that require mortgage insurance, - whether the GSEs influence the mortgage lender's selection of the mortgage insurer providing coverage and, if so, any transactions that are related to that selection,

+- the underwriting standards that determine what loans are eligible for purchase by the GSEs, which can affect the quality of the risk insured by the mortgage insurer and the availability of mortgage loans, - the terms on which mortgage insurance coverage can be canceled before reaching the cancellation thresholds established by law, - the programs established by the GSEs intended to avoid or mitigate loss on insured mortgages and the circumstances in which mortgage servicers must implement such programs, - the terms that the GSEs require to be included in mortgage insurance policies for loans that they purchase, and - the extent to which the GSEs intervene in mortgage insurers' rescission practices or rescission settlement practices with lenders.
+For additional information, see " - Our losses could increase if we do not prevail in proceedings challenging whether our rescissions were proper, we enter into material resolution arrangements or rescission rates decrease faster than we are projecting".